KaranPatel20/python_calc/README.md

 3. Print a hello message (This is just for checking) and then end the window using show().

 ### Step-2:
-Create view.py, import Ot, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget into test.py from PyQt5.QtWidgets.
+Create view.py, import Qt, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget into view.py from PyQt5.QtWidgets.

 1. Now, construct class GUI which calls constructor of QMainWindow.
 2. Using different widget and layout functions, define the calculator's look and layout as needed.